There are two good ways to watch FOX live without cable.

 ESPN, ESPN2, CBS Sports Network and Big Ten Network.
 A&E, Bravo, Disney Channel, Food Network and HGTV are among Hulu’s popular live TV channels.

 Hulu only has one live TV bundle.
-Subscribers get 50 hours of Cloud DVR for recordings.
-The live TV package includes unlimited access to the on-demand library and Hulu Originals that people pay $5.99 per month for.
+Subscribers get unlimited Cloud DVR for recordings.
+The live TV package also includes unlimited access to Hulu’s on-demand library.

 Does Sling TV have FOX?

 Sling TV carries local FOX stations in 18 markets across the U.S.

 If you live within Sling TV’s coverage areas, you’ll need to sign up for the Blue bundle.
 That will give you 47+ channels for $35 per month, including FOX and NBC in many markets.
 You can click on icons in the map below to see which local FOX stations are carried by Sling TV.

 Sling TV is the cheapest option if a local FOX station is offered in your area.
 Subscribers get 50 hours of Cloud DVR with any channel bundle.

 Sling TV will give you a free streaming device if you prepay for two months of service.

 fuboTV has more than 122 channels in its entry-level Pro plan.
 Local FOX, ABC, CBS and NBC channels are included.